thekalinga/callback-trouble/README.md

-If you look at the output of the launcher, you will see that the outputs of `No rx approach` & `Rx approach (with IntentProxy)` matches irrespective of whether the underlying extor used is `Vanilla executor` or `Exception tolerating executor`
+If you look at the output of the launcher, you will see that the outputs of `No rx approach` & `Rx approach (with IntentProxy)` matches irrespective of whether the underlying executor used is `Vanilla executor` or `Exception tolerating executor`; However, it is not the case with `Rx approach`

 Output of Launcher
 --